 - Cost price per dish (ingredients)

-- Desired food cost percentage (usually 28-35%)
+- Target food cost percentage (usually 28-35%)

 - Maximum purchase prices for key products

-- Which dishes are most profitable
+- Which dishes drive the most profit

 ⚠️ Watch out: